 - Proposer's ability (based on his or her academic track-record) to deliver the proposed course while continuing to make satisfactory academic progress toward the degree

 Successful proposals will be submitted by the DGS to the Graduate School.
 GSAS then submits all of these proposals to the undergraduate COI for final review.
-Selection of Teaching Scholars will be completed by mid-March of each year for the following academic year.
+Confirmation of Teaching Scholars will be completed by mid-March of each year for the following academic year.